sgirones/sgirones.github.io/README.md

 ### Who am I?

-I'm a systems guy building and programming [Redbooth On-Premise](http://redbooth.com/on-premise/)
+I'm a systems guy "Dockerizing" and automating [Coho Data](http://www.cohodata.com/)

 ### Where I live?

-Santa Clara (California)
+Barcelona (Spain)

 ### What I do?

-I try to make our systems dance with Docker, Puppet, CoreOS and Go
+To automate-all-the-things using Docker, Puppet, CoreOS and Go

 ### Anything else?

 * [Karver, migrations for the filesystem](http://karver.github.io)
 * [Docker image for apt-mirror](https://github.com/sgirones/apt-mirror-docker)